-The rules in this chapter establish standards to be met during or in anticipation of an imminent fuel shortage by companies that provide electric service to Ohio residential, commercial, and industrial consumers.
+The rules in this chapter establish standards to be met by coal suppliers during or in anticipation of an imminent coal shortage.

 6. How will the Agency measure the success of this regulation in terms of outputs and/or outcomes?